 I can, however, confirm that as of 27th August 2021, the live lounge will no longer require booking but will be on a first-come basis.

 Such a strange system, we could book activities through the haven app weeks before our trip, so if Segways are your go-to activity or bug hunting, then it’s worth having a look.
 However, although we’d paid extra for the stay and play, all the activities were extra in cost, which for some families could be frustrating.

 Swimming can be booked the Tuesday before arrival; times are released about 9.30 am, and during the peak, summer holidays will fill fast.
-Please be aware that the outdoor pool is separate from the indoor pool, but you get to access the lazy river when booing the inside pool and use the slide.
-You are allocated 8 swimming slots per visit, so that’s two sessions for a family of four, so sadly, they may only get one for large families.
+Please be aware that the outdoor pool is separate from the indoor pool, but you can access the lazy river when booking the inside pool and use the slide.
+You are allocated eight swimming slots per visit, so that’s two sessions for a family of four, so sadly, they may only get one for large families.